ikoshura/indonesian-tts-ui/README.md

 # Indonesian-TTS-UI: A User Interface for Indonesian TTS Built with Gradio

-This repository provides a web-based UI for Indonesian text-to-speech (TTS) synthesis using Coqui TTS.
+This repository provides a web-based UI for [indonesian-tts by Wikidepia](https://github.com/Wikidepia/indonesian-tts).
 It is designed to make it easy for users to generate Indonesian speech from text, utilizing models finetuned on high-quality datasets.

 > **DO NOT USE FOR COMMERCIAL PURPOSES!**